Orchard Park, Cambridgeshire

-Orchard Park, previously known as Premier Park and before that Arbury Park, is a district and civil parish of South Cambridgeshire, England, contiguous with the city of Cambridge.
-Previously agricultural land and the site of Premier Park a huge estate for Premier Travel who amongst other things was a main National Express operator with housing for its drivers. the area is currently an extensive housing estate with additional development continuing on adjacent land.
+Orchard Park, previously known as Arbury Park, is a district and civil parish of South Cambridgeshire, England, contiguous with the city of Cambridge.
+Previously agricultural land and the site of Premier Park, a huge estate for Premier Travel, which, amongst other things, was a main National Express operator with housing for its drivers.
+The area is currently an extensive housing estate with additional development continuing on adjacent land.

 History

 The area now called Orchard Park has been settled since at least the Bronze Age and remnants of the Iron Age ring fort, Arbury Camp, remain.
 The area was also occupied during the Roman occupation of Britain.

 By the beginning of the 21st century the area was mostly used for agriculture before it was identified by local government for development.
 Building started in 2006 and was due to be completed around 2009, but had been suspended from September 2008 till June 2009 when building restarted.
 The development contains a number of newly built houses and flats — mixed social and private dwellings.
 It has been proposed that under current boundary change proposals Orchard Park should fall within Cambridge City Council's boundaries in the future.